Skip to main content

 Globe and Mail·Apr 9

 A member of Parliament, Marilyn Gladu, switched from one political party to another, joining the Liberals.
-This move makes it a bit easier for the Liberals to win more than half the seats in Parliament and have a majority government, which means they could more easily pass laws.
+This move could help the Liberals get more power in the government.
+If the Liberals get enough members of Parliament, they could pass laws more easily.

 Politics Insider: The Liberals acquire a surprising new caucus colleague